“I’m not sure about the relevance of Affirmative Action.”

 Sometimes students did not have their homework because of a situation that occurred at home.
 Sometimes students were restless because of emotional stress.
 The standards remained the same.
 These high standards demanded high levels of support, so in the process, I became a better person.
 I learned that as a white man, as a human being, I need to hold myself to that same high standard.
 Empathize, empower, and educate, not enable.

 Server vs. savior: Jesus saves, I don’t.
 For a long time, my altruism looked like attempts to “save” students who were struggling.
 This behavior is not only damaging to race relations but to the overall teacher/student relationship.
-Thankfully, JV, my coworker, and friend often spoke on the reality our students faced, being that he had a similar experience growing up in Baltimore being an African American who did not come from a wealthy family.
+Thankfully, JV, my coworker, and friend often spoke on the reality our students faced, being that he had a similar experience growing up in Baltimore being a person of color who did not come from a wealthy family.
 We had plenty of dialogue about the psychology of the “white savior” complex that can be present in situations and experiences like mine.

 My role was not to save, it was to serve.